MORDI-David-OCC2/Hardware-and-Virtualisation-24-25/README.md

 The main reason for choosing the STM32F1 family of MCUs is that they run on the Cortex-M3, which is better supported by Rust than the Atmega328P.
 In addition, they are supported by Renode, an emulation tool that provides a more streamlined workflow and more advanced features than QEMU.
 For instance, we can define our own peripherals in C#, connect additional devices to any microcontroller, see the connection status and the exchanged data, etc.

+Renode is an exceedingly useful tool, but it unfortunatyl lacks good documentation.
+We hope that this project will provide additional insight and experience for the community developing it or using it, and provide more incentive for embedded software developers to use it.

 ## Installing the dependencies / running the development environment

 The project folder contains a `.devcontainer` folder.
 This folder, and the file it contains, allows IDEs such as VS Code to open the project in a Docker container (*i.e*. a virtual machine). **This is extremely useful.** It makes it possible to define the OS, the extensions and the programs used to work on the library.
 They are then automatically installed in the container (the VM) on first opening the folder.
 The terminal executes commands only in the VM, and this makes it possible to use programs installed in the VM, and the same goes for extensions that rely on specific software being installed (such as Rust-Analyzer requiring Rust).